-Standard: Benchmark The Below Basic student: The Basic student: The Proficient student: In addition to the Proficient Level, the Advanced student: Devices: 8.CS.D.01 Recommend provides little to no - understands the needs of the - analyzes the needs of the users. demonstrates in-depth inferences improvements to the design of evidence in addressing users, but is unable to analyze, - recommends improvements to the and applications that go beyond the computing devices based on an the expectation(s). and/or design of computing devices based understanding or context of the analysis of how a variety of users - describes the parts of on that analysis. standard (e.g., recommend interact with the device. computing devices, but cannot improvements to the design in more recommend improvements to than one area (input, output, the design. processing, storage) or group (special populations)).
-Hardware & Software: 8.CS.HS.01 provides little to no - describes how hardware and - designs a project that combines demonstrates in-depth inferences Design and refine a project that evidence in addressing software components collect hardware and software and applications that go beyond the combines hardware and software the expectation(s). and exchange data, but cannot components to collect and understanding or context of the components to collect and design a project, exchange data. standard (e.g., design a project that exchange data. and/or - refines a project that combines combines hardware and software - creates a project that hardware and software components to collect and exchange combines hardware and components to collect and data that affects the world around software components to exchange data. them, refine a project multiple times collect and exchange data but that combines hardware and A cannot refine. software components to collect and exchange data to address real world ~ usage).
+Standard: Benchmark The Below Basic student: The Basic student: The Proficient student: In addition to the Proficient Level, the Advanced student: Devices: 8.CS.D.01 Recommend improvements to the design of computing devices based on an analysis of how a variety of users interact with the device. provides little to no evidence in addressing the expectation(s). understands the needs of the users, but is unable to analyze, and/or describes the parts of computing devices, but cannot recommend improvements to the design. analyzes the needs of the users. recommends improvements to the design of computing devices based on that analysis. demonstrates in-depth inferences and applications that go beyond the understanding or context of the standard (e.g., recommend improvements to the design in more than one area (input, output, processing, storage) or group (special populations)).
+Hardware & Software: 8.CS.HS.01 Design and refine a project that combines hardware and software components to collect and exchange data. provides little to no evidence in addressing the expectation(s). describes how hardware and software components collect and exchange data, but cannot design a project, and/or creates a project that combines hardware and software components to collect and exchange data but cannot refine. designs a project that combines hardware and software components to collect and exchange data. refines a project that combines hardware and software components to collect and exchange data. demonstrates in-depth inferences and applications that go beyond the understanding or context of the standard (e.g., design a project that combines hardware and software components to collect and exchange data that affects the world around them, refine a project multiple times that combines hardware and software components to collect and exchange data to address real world usage).

-Standard: Benchmark The Below Basic student: The Basic student: The Proficient student: In addition to the Proficient Level, the Advanced student: Troubleshooting: 8.CS.T.01 provides little to no can do some of the following: can systematically: demonstrates in-depth Systematically identify, resolve, evidence in addressing the - identify software problems with - identify software problems with inferences and and document increasingly expectation(s). computing devices and their computing devices and their applications that go complex software and hardware components, components, beyond the problems with computing devices - identify hardware problems with - identify hardware problems with understanding or context and their components. computing devices and their computing devices and their of the standard (e.g., components, components, systematically assists - resolve software problems with - resolve software problems with others with hardware or computing devices and their computing devices and their software problems, components, components, creates a detailed - resolve hardware problems with - resolve hardware problems with troubleshooting computing devices and their computing devices and their document or tutorial, components, components, comes up with novel - document software problems with - document software problems with solutions). computing devices and their computing devices and their components, components, - document hardware problems with - document hardware problems with Y computing devices and their computing devices and their components. components.
+Standard: Benchmark The Below Basic student: The Basic student: The Proficient student: In addition to the Proficient Level, the Advanced student: Troubleshooting: 8.CS.T.01 provides little to no can do some of the following: can systematically: demonstrates in-depth Systematically identify, resolve, evidence in addressing the identify software problems with - identify software problems with inferences and and document increasingly expectation(s). computing devices and their computing devices and their applications that go complex software and hardware components, components, beyond the problems with computing devices identify hardware problems with identify hardware problems with understanding or context and their components. computing devices and their computing devices and their of the standard (e.g., components, components, systematically assists resolve software problems with resolve software problems with others with hardware or computing devices and their computing devices and their software problems, components, components, creates a detailed resolve hardware problems with - resolve hardware problems with troubleshooting computing devices and their computing devices and their document or tutorial, components, components, comes up with novel - document software problems with - document software problems with solutions). computing devices and their computing devices and their components, components, - document hardware problems with - document hardware problems with computing devices and their computing devices and their components. components.